-About the path
+About the Coast Path

 The South West Coast Path was originally created by coastguards, patrolling the south west peninsula looking out for smugglers.
 They literally had to check in every inlet so their cliff top walk was well used and gives us the amazing Path we use today.
 The Path has also been used by fishermen looking for shoals of fish and checking the sea conditions.

 As well as the views, you will can also see the coastguards' old stone stiles and walls in many places.
 Also a series of coastguard cottages was built with many of them still standing today although their use has of course changed.